JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-advanced-project-structure.md

 [//]: # (title: Advanced concepts of the multiplatform project structure)

 This article explains advanced concepts of the Kotlin Multiplatform project structure and how they map to the Gradle implementation.

-This information will be useful if you:
+This information will be useful if you need to work with low-level abstractions of the Gradle build (configurations, tasks, publications, and others) or are creating a Gradle plugin for Kotlin Multiplatform builds.

-* Manage a complicated set of dependencies, especially common (multiplatform) ones, and would like to better understand the dependency resolution mechanism.
+Under the hood particulars of source set management:
+  * The `dependsOn` relation between source sets enables source set hierarchy that is crucial for multiplatform projects.
-* Have code shared among a specific set of targets for which Kotlin doesn't create such a source set by default.
+  * You may want to declare custom source sets to share code among a specific subset of targets which is not supported by Kotlin by default.
-  In this case, you need a lower-level API that exposes a few new abstractions.
+    There is a lower-level API that exposes a few abstractions to help with that.
-* Need to work with low-level abstractions of the Gradle build, such as configurations, tasks, publications, and others.
-* Are creating a Gradle plugin for Kotlin Multiplatform builds.
+Deeper understanding of library dependencies in Kotlin Multiplatform:
+  * To manage dependencies in a multiplatform project, you may need to understand how Gradle dependencies are resolved into granular **source set → source set** dependencies used for compilation.
+  * To make sure that code for every target is compiled with the same dependency versions, dependencies are aligned across `*Main` source sets and, separately, across `*Test` source sets.

 > Before diving into advanced concepts, we recommend learning [the basics of the multiplatform project structure](multiplatform-discover-project.md).
 >
 {type="tip"}

-## Dependencies and dependsOn
+## dependsOn, source set hierarchies, and custom source sets

-This section describes two kinds of dependencies:

-* [`dependsOn`](#dependson-and-source-set-hierarchies) – a specific Kotlin Multiplatform relation between two Kotlin source sets.
-* [Regular dependencies](#dependencies-on-other-libraries-or-projects) – dependencies on a published library,
-  such as `kotlinx-coroutines`, or on another Gradle project in your build.

 Usually, you'll be working with _dependencies_ and not with the _`dependsOn`_ relation.
 However, examining `dependsOn` is crucial to understanding how Kotlin Multiplatform projects work under the hood.

-### dependsOn and source set hierarchies

 `dependsOn` is a Kotlin-specific relation between two Kotlin source sets.
 This could be a connection between common and platform-specific source sets, for example, when the `jvmMain` source set depends on `commonMain`, `iosArm64Main`